Fisker (Magna Steyr-built; Fisker Inc. liquidated 2024)

 What chemistry is the Fisker Ocean Pack (106 kWh)?

-The Fisker Ocean Pack (106 kWh) uses NCM cells supplied by CATL.
+The Fisker Ocean Pack (106 kWh) uses NCM chemistry.
+Cells are supplied by CATL.
 Cell format: Pouch.
 Pack architecture: Module-based, liquid-cooled, 400V.

 What is the warranty on this pack?